Conscious Existence and the Fate of the Universe

 We also now know beyond a doubt that the Earth was not formed 4000 years ago, but at least 4 billion and that long before 4000 years ago there were people wandering this planet thinking very similar thoughts.
 The San Bushmen whose culture and genetic heritage goes back 150,000 years, have very similar creation myths and stories of a creator deity and afterlife, as we have noted, so there is nothing exclusive about the Biblical account.

-Our understanding of evolution began with examples of recent diversification of species such as Darwin's finches on isolated islands in the Galapagos, where we can observe direct examples of phenotypic evolution to adapt to unique island habitats.
+Left: Our understanding of evolution began with examples of recent diversification of species such as Darwin’s finches on isolated islands in the Galapagos, where we can observe direct examples of phenotypic evolution to adapt to unique island habitats.
 This was complemented by fossil evidence such as the Cambrian Burgess Shale fossils showing extinct species with clear relatedness as precursors to existing branches of life.
-With the advent of genetic sequencing we have gained incontrovertible evidence from the sequence relationships of DNA in the genes of diverse species, such as the tree of life right spanning all branches of life, based on 31 families of core genes.
+Centre: With the advent of genetic sequencing we have gained incontrovertible evidence from the sequence relationships of DNA in the genes of diverse species, such as the tree of life right spanning all branches of life, based on 31 families of core genes.
+Right: Evolution is a glorious creative process, shaped not just by natural selection, but by aesthetic sexual selection, through mutual mate choice, in which living conscious organisms shape the evolution of one another in beautiful and surprising ways.

 A fundamental feature of evolution is that it fills up the available niches.
 Thus some organisms evolve to be plants while others evolve to be animals that eat plants but may also fertilize their dispersal.
 The animals diversify into herbivores, carnivores and others, and the carnivores are predators that eat the herbivores, but also serve to avoid the herbivores eating all the plants, and everyone dying out.
 Likewise some bacteria, viruses and protists become parasites, causing epidemic and other diseases.
 But neither parasites nor predators are a manifestation of moral evil.
 They are an integral part of the relationship.